DogeTheBeast/College_notes/Lewis Dot Structure.md

 ${FC = VE - LPE - (BE)/2}$

-The most stable Lewis structure is the one with the least non-zero formal charges.
+The most stable Lewis structure
+- is the one with the least non-zero formal charges.
+- is the one with the negative charge on the most electronegative atom and positive charge on the least electronegative